What is customer intent and how to use it in your marketing

 Targeting intent-filled micro-moments can produce a significant rise in revenue.
 There are several scenarios where you can use customer intent to trigger timely, relevant, and personalized marketing messages.

 Abandoned browse and cart abandonment emails

 Active carts or high-intent page visits demonstrate clear intent.
 To turn these moments into opportunities you need to build abandoned carts or abandoned browse programs.

 Landing in the inbox within one hour of abandonment, these programs are guaranteed to make you money.
 Don’t give them time to forget you, drive customers back to your site as quickly as possible to maximize their potential.

 Repeat page hits

-As part of your work identifying customer intent, you should have a clear idea about which pages on your website are important in the customers’ journey.
+As part of your work identifying customer intent, you should have a clear idea about which pages on your website are essential to your customers’ journey.
 Using this intelligence, you can create automation programs that are triggered when a browser views the same page three times.

 For example, if you’re a furniture company and have noticed customers frequently visiting your payment plans page, you can use this insight to trigger a campaign.
 When a shopper views the page numerous times, a friendly ‘ask us anything’ email might be just the push they need to convert.

-Using this customer model means you can trigger campaigns to begin when customers move between audience groups.
-So, when a customer stops engaging with your marketing and they fall into a needs-nurturing or lapsed group, you can automatically enroll them into a win-back campaign.
+Using customer modelling means you can trigger campaigns to begin when customers move between audience groups.
+So, when a customer stops engaging with your marketing and they fall into a needs-nurturing or lapsed group, you can automatically enroll them into a win-back automation campaign.